An ordinary boy who gets roped into the Half-Priced Food Lovers Club by Sen after witnessing one supermarket brawl for half-priced lunch boxes.

 Dangerously Genre Savvy: The final episode has him running around blocks so he would starve himself and make himself even more aggressive during the fight.
 He also delays the Club of Heracles so that the food's smell would permeate the entire store, thus getting everyone extremely hungry.

-Embarrassing Nickname: The Pervert, after he had to a supermarket in women's clothing to get there on time.
-It's a Long Story, except not]] - an overzealous security guard made him strip and sought to Ass Shove him with a D Battery for asking to go to Shaga's room, forcing Satou to flee without his clothes.
+Embarrassing Nickname: The Pervert, after he had to get to a supermarket in women's clothing to get there on time.
+It's a Long Story, except not - an overzealous security guard made him strip and sought to Ass Shove him with a D Battery for asking to go to Shaga's room, forcing Satou to flee without his clothes.